atar-axis/xpadneo/docs/README.md

   finding some work-arounds for controller firmware bugs.
 * [xpad](https://github.com/paroj/xpad) supports this and many other controllers in USB mode.
-* [xone](https://github.com/medusalix/xone) is a driver aiming for fully supporting all Microsoft GIP devices thus replacing the xpad driver in the kernel while adding support for additional types of hardware but it's currently still lacking support for dongle, only wired devices are supported by now.
-It will replace xow at some time in the future and is a kernel driver instead of running in user space.
+* [xone](https://github.com/medusalix/xone) is a driver aiming for fully supporting all Microsoft GIP devices thus replacing the xpad driver in the kernel while adding support for additional types of hardware.
 * [MissionControl](https://github.com/ndeadly/MissionControl) aims to support the controller on Nintendo Switch via Bluetooth.